-Michaela Ebben is currently in her first season as assistant volleyball coach at Sacramento State.
-She was hired for the position in August of 2025.
+Michaela Ebben concluded her first season as assistant volleyball coach at Sacramento State in 2025.

-Ebben has over 20 years of collegiate coaching experience and was a starting setter at Arizona.
-She spent the last 21 seasons at Sonoma State, where she was an assistant coach from 2006-24, and volunteer assistant in 2004-05.
-She helped coach the Seawolves to 10 NCAA Div.
+Ebben has 22 years of collegiate coaching experience and was a starting setter at Arizona.
+Prior to Sacramento State, she spent 21 seasons at Sonoma State, where she was an assistant coach from 2006-24, and volunteer assistant in 2004-05.
+Ebben helped coach the Seawolves to 10 NCAA Div.
 II Tournament appearances over her final 17 years with the program, and had been head coach Bear Grassl’s top assistant since 2006.

 Not only did Sonoma State make 10 NCAA Tournament appearances since 2008, Ebben helped coach the program to a 306-152 overall record, and 212-99 conference mark during that span.
 That included the program’s first-ever California Collegiate Athletic Association Tournament title in 2015, and NCAA West Region championship in 2014.